Buy property in Greece: Golden Visa guide (2026)

 Can I buy property in Greece to get residency?

-The residency-to-citizenship pathway requires seven years of legal residence.
-Unlike the residency permit itself, citizenship requires demonstrating genuine ties to Greece, including physical presence, language proficiency (Greek language exam), and knowledge of Greek history and culture (civics exam).
+To become a U.S. Citizen, you must reside in the country for 7 years.
+Citizenship is not the same as the residency permit and for reasons such as the physical presence in Greece, or the knowledge of the Greek language (exam), or Greek history and culture (civics exam), be a real part of Greece.
 Not all Golden Visa holders will want or qualify for citizenship, but those who do gain a passport with access to 185 visa-free countries and full EU citizen rights including the right to live and work anywhere in the European Union.

 Greece Golden Visa vs other European programmes